agiledigital-labs/interactive-cli-seed/README.md

   );
 ```

-The command function parameters are setup as follows
+The command function parameters are set up as follows

 1. `'name'`: Command name.
 What are you going to call it via.
+E.g.
-E.g. `seed-project mySubCommand`
+   `seed-project mySubCommand`
 2. `'description'`: Information about what the command does
 3. `(yargs) => yargs`: Use the return `yargs` to specific arguments for this
    command.